 Whether collecting refuse and recyclable material, disposing of hazardous materials, or processing meat and poultry, sanitation workers have dangerous jobs.

 Each industry has unique hazards that can cause workers serious injury or illness.
-At Larry Pitt & Associates, P.C. our Philadelphia workers’ compensation lawyers help all types of workers with work-related injuries and illnesses obtain the benefits to which they are entitled.
+At Larry Pitt & Associates, P.C. our experienced attorneys help all types of workers with work-related injuries and illnesses obtain the benefits to which they are entitled.

 Refuse and Recyclable Material Collectors

 The Bureau of Labor Statistics (BLS) reports that refuse and recyclable material collectors’ risk of work-related death is almost ten times higher than that of workers in all other industries.
 According to the Solid Waste Association of North America (SWANA), there were seven sanitation worker fatalities within just the first ten days of 2018.